bindatype/scheduler_DES/README.md

 * For two overlapping partitions, A and B, the intersection of those partitions A ∩ B is not handled yet.
 By the time the dataframes are created in each process, it has already been decided if the job will be processed in A or B so there's really no place for the intersection of partitions as the code is written.
 There's probably some clever work-around to the issue but nothing that exists presently.
+-Update - this functionality has been added to overlay.py

 * The partitions in the command line options are not flexible.
 If you want to use the 384gb option then you must use the nano option.
 Nano is mapped to rank 1 and 384gb is mapped to rank 2.